Cecilija-Simic-Rihtnesberg/Cecilija-Simic-Rihtnesberg/README.md

 In my free time I am with my children and play games.
 Game development is a fun industry, and the Covid-19 pandemic made me decide to change the path of my career to it.

-Please look at my CV and contact me: c.rihtnesberg@gmail.com
+Check it my website with Portfolio and please look at my CV: https://crihtnesberg.wixsite.com/cecilija-simic-rihtn

-Check it my website with Portfolio: https://crihtnesberg.wixsite.com/cecilija-simic-rihtn
+Contact me: c.rihtnesberg@gmail.com